 There are French doors which open directly from The Chapel onto the patio, where you can enjoy a celebratory glass of champagne with your guests.
 If the weather is favourable, the patio is our favourite place for shooting the family and friend ‘formal photos’.

 The grounds at Dalhousie are beautiful, in fact, some of the best available, for newly-wed photos.
 Lots of space, greenery, a magnificent arched bridge and easy access to a field which, during the warmer months and especially harvest time, offers a beautiful backdrop for some exquisite newly-wed photography.

 Inclement weather means indoors for your wedding reception and photos.
 Dalhousie Castle has a brilliant selection of rooms and places for you to relax, have fun and shoot a few pictures.

-When you enter Dalhousie Castle, the first thing you see is the mural staircase and landing, my favourite location for newly-wed interior photos.
-Featuring a grand throne, mural, historical and hunting artefacts, it’s a great spot for newly-wed photos.
+When you enter Dalhousie Castle, the first thing you see is the mural staircase and landing, our favourite location for newly-wed interior photos.
+Featuring a grand throne, mural, historical and hunting artefacts, it’s a great space for newly-wed photos.

 The Sir Alexander Room is where most of the evening celebrations take place.
 With beautiful views over the estate, Sir Alexander Room has a dance floor for you to party the night away.

 The Dalwolsey Suite is like a comfortable living room, ideally suited to an intimate dinner or drinks reception.
 The Dalwolsey Suite has comfortable seating around a fireplace – the perfect room for a wee dram!